hdShang/arxiv-daily/docs/cs-CV/2025-10-15/papers/251013364v1-language-as-a-label-zero-shot-multimodal-classification-of-everyday-.md

 ---
 layout: default
-title: Language as a Label: Zero-Shot Multimodal Classification of Everyday Postures under Data Scarcity
+title: "Language as a Label: Zero-Shot Multimodal Classification of Everyday Postures under Data Scarcity"
 ---

 # Language as a Label: Zero-Shot Multimodal Classification of Everyday Postures under Data Scarcity